-Also disclosed in Note 9, Casa Myrna receives revenue from cost-reimbursement contracts and grants through the Massachusetts Office for Victim Assistance ("MOVA"), the U.S. Department of Justice Office on Violence Against Women ("OVW"), and local municipalities which are conditional upon certain performance requirements and the incurrence of allowable qualifying expenses.
-The grants administered by MOVA also require a non-federal match as a condition to funding.
+Also disclosed in Note 9, Casa Myrna receives revenue from cost-reimbursement grants through the Massachusetts Office for Victim Assistance ("MOVA"), the U.S. Department of Justice Office on Violence Against Women ("OVW"), Federal Emergency Management Agency ("FEMA") (administered by the Commonwealth of Massachusetts) and the City of Boston which are conditional upon certain performance requirements and the incurrence of allowable qualifying expenses.
+Several grants administered by MOVA and the City of Boston also require a non-federal match as a condition to funding.
 Amounts received are recognized as revenue when Casa Myrna has incurred expenditures in compliance with specific contract or grant provisions.
-Casa Myrna invoices MOVA and OVW and the other governmental agencies for reimbursement after such expenses have been incurred and does not receive payment in advance of service delivery.
-As of June 30, 2020 and 2019, there was no obligation for deferred revenue or conditional grant advances arising from these agreements in the accompanying financial statements.
+Casa Myrna invoices governmental agencies for reimbursement after such expenses have been incurred and does not receive payment in advance of service delivery.
+Therefore, as of June 30, 2021 and 2020, there was no obligation for conditional grant advances arising from these agreements in the accompanying financial statements.
 These agreements are subject to an annual renewal process and future funding is not guaranteed.